Data-Wise/emacs-r-devkit/docs_mkdocs/troubleshooting.md

 # Troubleshooting

-Solutions to common issues with emacs-r-devkit on macOS.
+Solutions to common issues with emacs-r-devkit Spacemacs environment on macOS.

 !!! tip "Quick Diagnosis"
     Run the dependency checker first: